makenowjust/node-paiza-io/README.md

 ####returns

-it don't return clearly, so its result is `undefined`.
+it dosen't return clearly, so its result is `undefined`.

 ##license